YannikSue/ipv6/testbed/debian/README.md

 ### Debian

 The bash in Debian is the main place to interact with Wireshark and manipulate the docker container.
-You can us the aliases alice, bob or router to enter the bash in the corresponding container.
+You can use the aliases alice, bob or router to enter the bash in the corresponding container.

 ### Container